U.S. DOJ OPENS INVESTIGATION OF SOUTH CAROLINA DEPT. OF JUVENILE JUSTICE (2018)

 South Carolina DJJ has a history of litigation over abusive conditions.
 In 1990, the P&A brought a class action against DJJ, asserting that overcrowded and understaffed juvenile prisons, filthy conditions, and lack of treatment were unconstitutional.
 The litigation alleged that DJJ guards regularly used tear gas to discipline children and that the state failed to provide a “minimally adequate level of programming” to help children rehabilitate.
 After five years of litigation, U.S. District Court Judge Anderson issued the Alexander S. opinion, which largely left the task of creating measurable improvements in DJJ to the state of South Carolina.

-The new report calls on the South Carolina General Assembly to:
+The 2017 report called on the South Carolina General Assembly to: